 Before working as a Management Consultant with McKinsey & Company, I used to work as an Astrophysicist at Harvard University and Tata Institute of Fundamental Research.
 At Harvard, I was a Junior Fellow of the Society of Fellows and an ITC Fellow at the Center for Astrophysics.
-I earned a PhD at the Department of Astronomy and Astrophysics, TIFR.
+I earned a PhD working with Alak Ray at the Department of Astronomy and Astrophysics, TIFR.
 Below is a brief account of the topics I worked on.

 Massive stars are brilliant but short-lived.
 They end their lives as supernovae (SNe) within a few millions of years as they exhaust their nuclear fuel within this time.
 Energetic radiation from associations of these stars ionize the interstellar medium in galaxies and produce localized HII regions as well as diffuse ionized gas.
 SNe of various types explode from the massive stars that form in these associations which in turn pressurize and churn the interstellar medium.
 A subset of SNe are also believed to host Long duration Gamma Ray Bursts (LGRBs) which have engine-driven relativistic outflows.

 Individual SNe blow bubbles in the interstellar medium and these can be seen for thousands of years as supernova remnants (SNRs).
 But when many massive stars explode close to each other, they can for much larger and longer lived cavities called supershells.
 They form and evolve due to the continuous mechanical energy injection by stellar winds and SNe in massive parent OB associations.
 The outer shocks of the superbubbles sweep up the ambient interstellar medium into a thin cool shell.
 These supershells may also play a role in triggering the formation of the next generation of stars.